 Dentist’s office

 Ideally, we visit the dentist twice a year.
 But that’s impossible for the past 12 months or more.
-Your dental health had probably suffered even when you tried to compensate for the lack of a dentist visit by brushing more frequently daily than recommended.
+Your dental health probably suffered even when you tried to compensate for the lack of a dentist visit by brushing more frequently than recommended.
 Soon you’ll be able to see your orthodontist.
 Get your teeth professionally cleaned.
-Has other work done if necessary?
+Has other work been done if necessary?
 Splurge on your chompers.

-Skincare clinic
+Skincare Clinic

 Gym

 You have been following fitness influencers on YouTube.
 You’ve learned to appreciate workout routines you can do at home sans equipment.
-But you miss being in a gym, surrounded by fitness tools and lots of muscles.
+But you miss being in a gym, surrounded by fitness tools and many muscles.
 Those things encourage you to push your body’s limits.
 At the gym, you sweat more.
 You lose more pounds and gain more muscle mass.
 Soon you’re free to exhaust your gym membership again.

 Train station